thi-ng/umbrella/packages/args/README.md

 If multiple values/repetitions are allowed for an argument, the values will be collected into an array (apart from KV pairs, which will yield an object).
-Furthermore, for multi-args, an optional delimiter can be specified to extract individual values, e.g. `-a 1,2,3` equals `-a 1 -a 2 -a 3`
+Furthermore, for multi-args and tuples, an optional delimiter can be specified to extract individual values, e.g. `-a 1,2,3` equals `-a 1 -a 2 -a 3`

 ## Status